ltelab/disdrodb/docs/source/contribute_data.rst

 The list and description of the metadata keys is available in the `Metadata <https://disdrodb.readthedocs.io/en/latest/metadata.html>`_ section.

-There are 7 metadata keys for which is mandatory to specify the value:
+There are 7 metadata keys for which it is mandatory to specify the value:

 * the ``data_source`` must be the same as the data_source where the metadata are located
 * the ``campaign_name`` must be the same as the campaign_name where the metadata are located